elinux88/PhotoGallery/README.md

 # PhotoGallery

-Custom PhotoGallery based on the app from the Big Nerd Ranch Android Programming book
+Custom PhotoGallery based on the app from the Big Nerd Ranch Android Programming book.
+Uses the Flickr API.